zx80/flask-simple-auth/README.md

 with password checks.
 Alternate password checking schemes (eg temporary code, external LDAP server) can be plug in easily through a hook.
 Multi-factor authentication can be implemented easily thanks to per-route *realms*.

 [**Authorizations**](DOCUMENTATION.md#authorization),
-i.e. checking whether the above who can perform a request, are managed by mandatory permission declaration on a route (eg a role name, or an object access), and relies on supplied functions to check whether a user has this role or can access an object.
+i.e. checking whether the above *who* can perform a request, are managed by mandatory permission declaration on a route (eg a role name, or an object access), and relies on supplied functions to check whether a user has this role or can access a particular object.
 Authorization can also be provided from a third party through JWT tokens following the [OAuth2](https://oauth.net/2/) approach.